apryhoda-userway/playwright-demo/README.md

 ### Running the tests in the specific browsers

-Also we have an opportunity to run tests against 5 different browsers(by default all of them are used).
+We have an opportunity to run tests against 5 different browsers(by default all of them are used).
 To run the tests on `desktop chrome` only:

 ```